-These strawberry cheesecake stuffed cookies are a chewy delight, packed with fresh strawberries, white chocolate chips and graham cracker pieces, and filled with a surprise cheesecake center - it really is the best of both worlds!
+Chewy strawberry cheesecake cookies packed with fresh strawberries, white chocolate chips, and graham cracker pieces, and filled with a surprise cheesecake filling.

 You no longer have to choose between a chewy cookie or a slice of cheesecake!
 Get the indulgence of a luxurious cookie with all the mixins, and enjoy the sweet, creamy cheesecake in the middle.

-These strawberry cheesecake cookies are the perfect cookie as we come into summer, and more importantly - strawberry season!
-I love baking with fresh berries in my bakes, such as my Strawberry Custard Tarts or my Lemon Raspberry Bundt Cake.
+These strawberry cheesecake cookies are the perfect cookie as we come into summer, and more importantly, strawberry season!
+I love baking with fresh berries in my bakes, such as my Strawberry Custard Tarts or my Fresh Strawberry Pie.
 The process of stuffing cookies with cheesecake may sound daunting at first, but I promise you it's one of those deceptively easy cookie recipes!

 Jump to: